-- 1. Measurement of susceptibility of paramagnetic solution (Quinck's Tube Method) - To measure the Magnetic susceptibility of Solids. - To determine the Coupling Coefficient of a Piezoelectric crystal. - To measure the Dielectric Constant of a dielectric Materials with frequency - To determine the complex dielectric constant and plasma frequency of metal using Surface Plasmon resonance (SPR) - To determine the refractive index of a dielectric layer using SPR - To study the PE Hysteresis loop of a Ferroelectric Crystal. - To draw the BH curve of Fe using Solenoid & determine energy loss from Hysteresis. - To measure the resistivity of a semiconductor (Ge) with temperature by fourprobe method (room temperature to 150 °C) and to determine its band gap. - 10.
-To determine the Hall coefficient of a semiconductor sample.
+- 1. Measurement of susceptibility of paramagnetic solution (Quinck's Tube Method) - 2.
+To measure the Magnetic susceptibility of Solids. - 3.
+To determine the Coupling Coefficient of a Piezoelectric crystal. - 4.
+To measure the Dielectric Constant of a dielectric Materials with frequency - 5.
+To determine the complex dielectric constant and plasma frequency of metal using Surface Plasmon resonance (SPR) - 6.
+To determine the refractive index of a dielectric layer using SPR - 7.
+To study the PE Hysteresis loop of a Ferroelectric Crystal. - 8.
+To draw the BH curve of Feromagnetic using Solenoid & determine energy loss from Hysteresis. - 9.
+To measure the resistivity of a semiconductor (Ge) with temperature by four-probe method (room temperature to 150 °C) and to determine its band gap. - 10.
+To determine the Hall coefficient of a semiconductor sample. - 11.
+To draw the IH curve using solenoid for a fixed gap.

 - Advanced Practical Physics for students, B.L.
 Flint and H.T.
-Worsnop, 1971, Asia Publishing House. - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers.
-A Text Book of Practical Physics, I.Prakash & Ramakrishna, 11th Ed., 2011, Kitab Mahal Elements of Solid State Physics, J.P.
+Worsnop, 1971, Asia Publishing House. - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers. - A Text Book of Practical Physics, I.Prakash & Ramakrishna, 11th Ed., 2011, Kitab Mahal - Elements of Solid State Physics, J.P.
 Srivastava, 2nd Ed., 2006, Prentice-Hall of India.